pelle/clauth/README.md

 It should be pretty simple to implement this Store with redis, sql, datomic or what have you.
 I will write a reference implementation using redis next.

-The token-store used is set in the atom clauth.token/token-store. reset! it with your own implementation.
+The stores used  by the various parts are defined in an atom for each type. reset! each of them with your own implementation.

+The following stores are currently defined:

+* token-store is in clauth.token/token-store
+* client-store is in clauth.client/client-store
+* user-store is in clauth.user/user-store

 ## Run Demo App